solana-labs/solana/book/src/fork-selection.md

 # Fork Selection

-This article describes Solana's *Fork Selection* algorithm based on lockouts.
-It attempts to solve the following problems:
+This design describes a *Fork Selection* algorithm.
+It addresses the following
+problems:

 * Some forks may not end up accepted by the super-majority of the cluster, and voters need to recover from voting on such forks.